AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 1. Select **Run**.
 Review the output.
 Notice in the *Details* section how the extracted entities come with additional information such as type and confidence scores.
 The confidence score represents the likelihood that the type identified actually belongs to that category.

-## Extract key phrases with Azure AI Language in Azure AI Foundry portal
+## Extract key phrases with Azure AI Language in Microsoft portal

 *Key phrases* are the most important pieces of information in text.
 Let's use the key phrase extraction capability of Azure AI Language to pull important information from a review.